-Electi ive Options

-MACF-715 Forensic Psychology for Law Enforcement 3 cr.
+MACF-715 Forensic Mental Health in Law Enforcement 3 cr.

 MACF-716 Sex Offender Treatment, Theory, and Practice 3 cr.

-MACF-717 Psychology of Juvenile Justice Populations 3 cr.
+MACF-717 Juvenile Justice, Delinquency, and Development 3 cr.

 or

 Thesis Series:

 COUN-550 Preparation for Applied Thesis 1 cr.

 COUN-551 M.A.
 Thesis I 1 cr.

 COUN-552 M.A.
 Thesis II 1 cr.

+0001-332 M.A.
+Thesis h I CI.

-Note: Students must choose the thesis option before the end of the fall semester of their first-year term.
-Students will need to work with their faculty advisor during their first-year spring term with the expectation that the series will be started in the summer of the first year of the program.
+Note: Students must choose the thesis option before the end of the fall semester of their first year term.
+Students will need to work with their Faculty Advisor during their first-year spring term with the expectation that the series will be started in the summer of the first year of the program.
 Should students not be able to complete the thesis by COUN-552, they will be required to take the M.A. thesis continuation courses until the thesis is completed.